 Premium Gaming Laptops

-These will last between 3-4 years, depending on how hard you run them and how "budget" they actually are.
+Budget gaming laptops from brands like HP or Lenovo will usually last between 3-4 years, depending on how hard you run them and how "budget" they actually are.

 GPU - Graphics Processing Unit